xd009642/xd-tts/README.md

 ```

 This feels like a lot of work just to export a model but yeah...
 Tensorflow and Torch projects can
 both be painful if not designed with exporting out of the python scripts in mind.
+And it also didn't work because
+of the hit-and-miss support for ONNX in the ecosystem.
+ONNX is not yet the solution to all our woes.

 ## Vocoding